Microlocal Analysis of Quantum Fields on Curved Spacetimes: Klein-Gordon fields on spacetimes with Killing horizons

 Another derivation of the Hawking effect is due to Fredenhagen and Haag \cite{FH}.
 They considered the same situation as Hawking and the more general case of a state for the Klein-Gordon field whose two-point function is assumed to be asymptotic to that of the vacuum at spatial infinity and of Hadamard form near the horizon.

-We discuss in this section another phenomenon related to the Hawking radiation, namely the existence of a 'vacuum state' for a Klein-Gordon field on spacetimes with a {\em bifurcate Killing horizon}, see Subsect. \ref{sec16.1} for a precise definition.
+We discuss in this chapter another phenomenon related to the Hawking radiation, namely, the existence of a `vacuum state' for a Klein-Gordon field on spacetimes with a {\em bifurcate Killing horizon}, see Section \ref{sec16.1} for a precise definition.
 The existence of such a state is related to the so-called {\em Unruh effect}, \cite{U}, which we now briefly describe.
+In the Minkowski spacetime $(\rr^{1,d}, \eta)$ one considers a {\em right wedge} ${\mathcal M}^{+}=\{(t, \rx): |t|<\rx_{1}\}$, where $\rx_{1}$ is a space coordinate.
+The spacetime $({\mathcal M}^{+}, \eta)$ is invariant under the Lorentz boosts with generator